School

 Research Interests and Research Subject Specialisms:

-Organizational Routines, Strategy, Entrepreneurship, Higher Education Internationalization
+Organisational Routines, Strategy, Entrepreneurship, Higher Education Internationalisation

 Teaching specialisms:

-Postgraduate-Research
+Postgraduate-Research (Doctoral-Level)

 Member, Board of Studies for Research Degrees